 Biodiversity of Prokletije National Park

-Prokletije National Park contains 1611 distinct species of plant, which means that this national park is home to over 20% of the 8000 species of plants that can be found in the Balkans, making Prokletije one of the most biodiverse spots in the entire Balkan Peninsula.
+Prokletije National Park contains 1611 distinct species of plant, which means that this national park is home to over 20% of the 8000 species of plants that can be found in the Balkans.
+This makes Prokletije one of the most biodiverse spots in the entire Balkan Peninsula.
 Of these plants, over 50 species are considered endemic to the park, and over 100 species can be used for medicinal purposes.
-Medicinal plants include wild thyme and yarrow, which locals use for steeping delicious teas.
+Medicinal plants include wild thyme and yarrow, which locals use for steeping delicious, healthy teas.

 Navigating Prokletije National Park